j23d/kotti_paster/README.rst

 kotti_paster
 ============

-renamed from kotti_addon - documentation has to be updated

-kotti_addon is a package which provides "starter" scaffolding for creating an addon for :mod:`Kotti`.
+kotti_paster is a package which provides "starter" scaffolding for creating an addon for :mod:`Kotti`.

 See https://github.com/Pylons/Kotti/blob/master/README.rst for detailed documentation of Kotti.